AlouiLouai/azure-developer-integration/README.md

 ## Setup and Configuration

 1.  **Clone the repository:**

     ```bash
     git clone <your-repository-url>
     cd serverless
     ```

 2.  **Install dependencies:**

     ```bash
     npm install
     ```

 3.  **Configure local settings:**

         This project requires a `local.settings.json` file in the root directory to store your Cosmos DB connection string.
 This file is not checked into source control for security reasons.

         Create a file named `local.settings.json` and add the following content, replacing the placeholder with your actual Cosmos DB connection string:

         ```json
         {
           "IsEncrypted": false,
           "Values": {
             "AzureWebJobsStorage": "",
             "FUNCTIONS_WORKER_RUNTIME": "node",
-        "CosmosDbConnectionString": "YOUR_COSMOS_DB_CONNECTION_STRING"
+            "CosmosDbConnectionString": "YOUR_COSMOS_DB_CONNECTION_STRING",
+            "COSMOS_DB_DATABASE_ID": "YOUR COSMOS_DB DATABASE ID",
+            "COSMOS_DB_CONTAINER_ID": "YOUR COSMOSB_DB CONTAINER ID"
         }
     }

+    ```

     ```

 ## Running the Project Locally